 The Finance Team is charged with nurturing the financial well-being of UUSG by ensuring its financial assets are managed responsibly, according to accepted financial practices, and in harmony with our values.

-The Finance Team works closely with the Treasurer, the Assistant Treasurer, and the Congregational Administrator, as well as with the Board and Ministry Teams, to:
+The Finance Team works closely with the Treasurer and the Congregational Administrator, as well as with the Board and Ministry Teams, to:

 - Recommend accounting processes, financial reports and money management practices.

 - Verify the reconciliation of bank account balances.

 - Review the annual budgeting process for the Operating Budget.